“What happens if the borrower doesn’t pay?”

 It’s important to be direct: defaults can and do happen in the lending industry.
 The foreclosure process is not pleasant.
 It takes time, costs money, and requires active management.
 However, the entire structure of our hard money loans is designed to ensure that even if a default occurs, the investment is protected by a hard asset with significant equity.

 At Harvey Capital, we are transparent about our performance, both good and bad.
 Being honest about losses is just as important as celebrating wins—it's how trust is built.
-On the lending side, through our Harvey Capital Funding I LP, we've maintained a track record of zero principal losses to date.
+Through our Harvey Capital Income Fund, we've maintained a track record of zero principal losses to date.
 This is a direct result of our disciplined underwriting and the protective layers we build into every single loan.

 Our goal is not to pretend risk doesn’t exist.
 It’s to show you that we have a robust, time-tested process for managing that risk.
-It’s how we achieved an 18.36% annualized return for our LPs in our first year, and it’s how we continue to protect and grow our investors’ capital.
+It’s how we’ve been able to deliver strong returns to our investors, and it’s how we continue to protect and grow their capital.